-And, frankly, if you live in the tri state area, you will have no trouble finding a place to learn Portuguese in New York: that’s what we’ll show you …
+In fact, if you live in the tri-state area, you will have no trouble finding a place to learn Portuguese in New York.

-As there is no age limit on starting your Lusitanian studies, we will review all the possibilities that are offered to you in the New York region!
+As there is no age limit on starting your Lusitanian studies, we will review all the possibilities that are offered to you in the New York area!

 15,152 forms of life have been found in the New York Subway system (these include insects and bacteria).